-Produced by Classic Theatre Cumbria and supported by the Diocese of Carlisle, the Methodist Church, the United Reformed Church, Churches Together, the Salvation Army, and the free churches in Carlisle, this exciting production was a fabulous display for the whole family.
+The Play was produced by Classic Theatre Cumbria and supported by the Diocese of Carlisle.
+It included the support of the Methodist Church, the United Reformed Church, Churches Together, the Salvation Army, and the free churches in Carlisle.
+This exciting production was a fabulous display for the whole family.

 It was real street theatre in the tradition of its English roots in the Medieval Mystery Plays.
-The Director even included his re-working of the earliest ‘play’ in British Theatre, the Quem Quaeritis? trope, depicting the visitation of the three Marys to the empty tomb.
+The Director even included his re-working of the earliest ‘play’ in British Theatre, the Quem Quaeritis? trope.
+This depicted the visitation of the three Marys to the empty tomb.
 The play began and ended very movingly with this scene.

-This play was performed using the whole of the City Centre historical Town Hall Square and a specially constructed stage.
+The whole of the City Centre and historical Town Hall Square became the play’s backdrop, also using a specially constructed stage.
 The technical audio aspects of our production were of interest to the industry and manufacturers because it is, apparently, rare to use so many channels (60), two mixing desks and talk back (between Director and Narrator, who also acted as Prompt and Floor Manager).
 We used posters distributed around the North of Cumbria, word-of-mouth, Facebook and other social media to attract participants and promote the Play.
 This continues in our follow up, outreach activities and plans for the future.

-The Saturday performances were promoted amongst the disabled community, including learning difficulties and accessible to those deploying walkers and wheelchairs.
+The organisers promoted the Saturday performances amongst the disabled community, including those with learning difficulties.
+They made it accessible to those deploying walkers and wheelchairs.
 Stewards assisted to good positions.

 ITV Local News, BBC Local Radio, the local newspapers, the City’s Monthly magazine and the Diocesan Newspaper ‘The way’ followed the production from casting to performance and review.
 A local Vicar, an amateur photographer, documented the rehearsals through photography.
-Other local and national media and religious outlets were involved in promotion and subsequent reporting.
+Other local and national media and religious outlets promoted the play and subsequently reported on it.
 Our IT Manager has compiled a video recording of one of the performances.

-Many Church Palm Sunday Services, including Carlisle Cathedral, began with giving thanks for the Passion Play, all those involved and all those who attended and the contribution to the life of the City.
+Many Church Palm Sunday Services, including Carlisle Cathedral, began with giving thanks for the Passion Play.
+As well as all those involved, all those who attended and the contribution to the life of the City.

 I was at the Passion Play this afternoon and thought it was brilliant and there were very complimentary comments from everyone around me.
 Quite a challenge, putting a play on there and you rose to it wonderfully.
 Well done!
 And what a good turn-out.
 So glad the sun shone for you